owntracks/booklet/docs/features/tls.md

 (see also: [mosquitto-tls][mtls].)

 * `8883` is the standard MQTT port for TLS connections.
 Change it if you need to, but make sure your OwnTracks app is configured to use the same port.
-* `tls_version` specifies TLSv1 which is currently a requirement for the OwnTracks apps, as their APIs support that TLS version.
 * `cafile` is the path to the certificate authority file
 * `certfile` points to your server's certificate in PEM format
 * `keyfile` points to your server's secret key file (which you *never* divulge!)